Tribus-Informatica/treemanagers/README.md

 * Why is a leading underscore required for `_collapsed`?
   * D3 binds its own internal `collapsed` property to each node, `react-d3-tree` simply adds a leading underscore to create a separate namespace.
 * Should `_collapsed: false` be explicitly set?
-  * No, there's no need to do this since `react-d3-tree` assumes a node to be expanded unless specified otherwise.
+  * No, there's no need to do this since `react-hierarchy-tree-graph` assumes a node to be expanded unless specified otherwise.

 > **Note:** `props.useCollapseData` and `props.initialDepth` are mutually exclusive.
 If `useCollapseData` is set, `initialDepth` values will be ignored.